 On any Ubuntu LTS release add the Minos repository:

-$ sudo add-apt-repository ppa:minos-archive $ sudo apt-get update
+$ sudo add-apt-repository ppa:minos-archive/main $ sudo apt-get update

 And install the core or/and desktop metapackages:

 $ sudo apt-get install -y minos-core $ sudo apt-get install -y minos-desktop #includes minos-core

 Or run the http://minos.io/s installer: